5jt/dyalog-cookbook/manuscript/10_documentation.md

 ## A description of what the application does

 This is a useful thing to have, perhaps as a sales document.
 One or two pages suffices.
 Including limitations is important: files in certain formats, up to certain sizes.
-Perhaps a list of Frequently Asked Questions and their answers.
+Perhaps a list of Frequently Asked Questions [^faq] and their answers.

 Beyond that, you have the formal tests.
 This is what you _know_ the system does.
 It passes its tests.
 Especially if you're supporting your application on multiple versions of Windows, you'll want those tests to be extensive.